 Phoenix is famous for being in The Valley of the Sun.
 This moniker effectively describes the climate in the region: it receives a lot of sunshine and little rainfall throughout the year.

 Aside from the sunshine, Phoenix is also famous for its sunsets.
 The golden hour is especially spectacular on this side of Arizona.
-Many tourist destinations will have great sunset viewpoints as part of their ways to entice visitors.
+Many tourist destinations will have incredible sunset viewpoints as part of their ways to entice visitors.

 What food is Phoenix known for?